wikimedia/mediawiki-tools-scap/docs/scap3/quickstart/setup.rst

     # The target list is in scap/mockbase
     dsh_targets: mockbase

-    # There are submodules that need to be pulled from tin
+    # There are submodules that need to be pulled from deployment server
     git_submodules: True

     # The repo has git-fat and git-lfs managed binary files that should be synced